 6.2 The DSL will ensure all staff are aware of the school’s reporting and referral procedure (MY CONCERN) and the need for timely reporting. (all staff are briefed each year about doing so in a timely manner.
 My concern can be accessed on any device in school, all staff know they do not leave without passing on information) and the need for timely reporting.

-6.3 A child going missing from education is a potential indicator of abuse or neglect.
-School staff will follow the school’s procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future, in accordance with KSIE (2021Consideration should be given if a referral to children services if there are safeguarding concerns or there has been no contact with school.
-If a child stops attending altogether this will be reported to attendance and prosecution service with information regard off rolling the child.
+6.3 A child being absent from education is a potential indicator of abuse or neglect.
+School staff will follow the school’s procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future, in accordance with KSIE (2023).
+Consideration should be given for a referral to children services if there are safeguarding concerns or there has been no contact with school.
+If a child stops attending altogether this will be reported to school attendance support service with information regard off rolling the child.

 6.4 The school will robustly monitor the attendance of children on roll in the school in line with the Attendance Policy.
 When a safeguarding/child protection concern is raised, attendance concerns will be shared with partner agencies in accordance with local information sharing protocols.
 Our procedures would include first day calling, working way through all contacts in the list given, if no contact we would then do a home visit.
 If no answer at the property we would leave letter notifying of our visit.
 If we have concerns around the safety of the children we would contact children’s services/ police immediately.